chaselambda/chaselambda.github.io/_posts/2024-02-19-plastic-bike-bag.md

 - The bike bag is not transparent (which makes people dubious in the first place)
 - The bike bag is more durable/not as tearable
-- The bike bag has a shoulder strap
 - The bike bag is “designed for bikes”, which makes it pass the technicalities of United’s rules

 The bag I used is a  5 Mil plastic bag (decently thick) designed to cover a twin mattress: